-- 1.11 The UK approach to fighting money laundering and terrorist financing is based on a partnership between the public and private sectors.
-Objectives are specified in legislation and in the FSA Rules, but there is usually no prescription about how these objectives must be met.
-Often, the objective itself will be a requirement of an EU Directive, incorporated into UK law without any further elaboration, leaving UK financial businesses discretion in interpreting how it should be met. - 1.12 Key elements of the UK AML/CTF framework are: - Proceeds of Crime Act 2002 (as amended); - > Terrorism Act 2000 (as amended by the Anti-terrorism, Crime and Security Act 2001); - Money Laundering Regulations 2007; - Counter-terrorism Act 2008, Schedule 7 - ➢ HM Treasury Sanctions Notices and News Releases; and - ➢ FSA Handbook. - 1.13 Implementation guidance for the financial services industry is provided by the JMLSG. - 1.14 No single UK body has overall responsibility for combating money laundering or terrorist financing.
-Responsibilities are set out in Appendix
+1.11 The UK approach to fighting financial crime is based on a partnership between the public and private sectors.
+Objectives are specified in legislation and in the FCA Rules, but there is usually no prescription about how these objectives must be met.
+Often, the objective itself will be a requirement of an EU Directive, incorporated into UK law without any further elaboration, leaving UK financial businesses discretion in interpreting how it should be met.

+1.12 Key elements of the UK AML/CTF framework are:

+▶ Proceeds of Crime Act 2002 (as amended);

+- Terrorism Act 2000 (as amended by the Anti-terrorism, Crime and Security Act 2001);

+- ➢ Money Laundering Regulations 2007;

+- Counter-terrorism Act 2008, Schedule 7

+- >HM Treasury Sanctions Notices and News Releases; and

+- ≻FCA Handbook.